CERT-Polska/n6/docs/src/install_and_conf/step_by_step/pipeline_config.md

-If you have access to GeoIP databases (_GeoLite2-ASN_ or/and _GeoLite2-City_) and want Enricher to add ASN or/and CC to acquired addresses, you should provide value for config option _geoippath_ and one or both of _asndatabasefilename_ and _asndatabasefilename_.
+If you have access to GeoIP databases (_GeoLite2-ASN_ or/and _GeoLite2-City_) and want Enricher to add ASN or/and CC to acquired addresses, you should provide value for config option _geoippath_ and one or both of _asndatabasefilename_ and _citydatabasefilename_.

 If you do not want Enricher to enrich some IP addresses, you can blacklist them by appending to a list in the not required option _excluded_ips_.
 Example Enricher's configuration: